A Basic Strength Training Program

 10. A notebook in which you will record details about each training session.
 I use essay books.

-The Simple Strength Training Program
+The Simple Basic Strength Training Program

 1. Tuck split squat – 1 x 10-15 each side